-We have reviewed the accompanying condensed consolidated statement of financial condition of AllianceBernstein L.P. ("AllianceBernstein") as of June 30, 2012, and the related condensed consolidated statements of income and comprehensive income for the three-month and six-month periods ended June 30, 2012 and 2011, and statement of cash flows for the six-month periods ended June 30, 2012 and 2011.
-These interim financial statements are the responsibility of the management of AllianceBernstein Corporation, the General Partner.
+We have reviewed the accompanying condensed consolidated statement of financial condition of AllianceBernstein L.P. ("AllianceBernstein") as of September 30, 2012, and the related condensed consolidated statements of income and comprehensive income for the three-month and nine-month periods ended September 30, 2012 and 2011, and the condensed consolidated statement of cash flows for the nine-month periods ended September 30, 2012 and 2011, and the responsibility of the management of AllianceBernstein Corporation, the General Partner.